ansys/pyaedt-toolkits-common/doc/source/getting_started/architecture.rst

 For more information on the UI, see :doc:`../toolkit/ui`.

-Backend-Frontend separation
+Backend-frontend separation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is an architectural decision to make PyAEDT Toolkits robust and testable.
 Backend and frontend are two separate processes that communicate only through HTTP.
 The backend is a Python process that owns the AEDT connection. it defines the ``ToolkitBackend`` class that lets
 users manage and interact with the AEDT session.
-The backend/frontend separation allows to run headlessly and it brings several advantages:
+The backend/frontend separation allows to run headless and it brings several advantages:

 -   Run backend server only
 -   Call backend directly in Python